Nivolumab (Opdivo®) is used to treat:

 This treatment can affect how your kidneys work.
-This is not common but can become serious if it is not treated.
+This is not common, but if it is not treated it can become serious.
 You will have regular blood tests to check how your kidneys are working.
-Your doctor may give you steroids or other treatments if tests show kidney changes.
+If tests show kidney changes, your doctor may give you steroids or other treatments.

-Contact the hospital straight away if you have either of these symptoms during treatment or after it finishes:
+Contact the hospital straight away if either of these things happen during treatment, or after it finishes:

-- only passing very small amounts of urine.
+- you are only passing very small amounts of urine.

 Raised blood sugar levels